Book now

 Besides the photos, there is a heartbreaking exhibition that can make you quite disturbed and haunted for a long time - the Thorxo Abdermine Pagus.
 On display here is solid evidence of the war crimes against the elderly, adults, children and infants of Vietnam.

 On the other hand, the "Aggressive war crimes" exhibition includes 125 photos, 22 documents, and 243 remnants showing the war crimes and their extreme impacts on the country and people of Vietnam.
-The war ended with an estimated 3 million dead, 2 million injured, 200,000 missing, and heavy damage to facilities across the country.
+The war ended with an estimated 3 million dead, 2 million injured, 300,000 missing, and heavy damage to facilities across the country.

-4.4.
+5.4.
 Have a look at the Vietnam War in the second floor exhibition

 On the top floor of the War Museum Saigon, visitors will have an overview of the Second Indochina War in exhibitions such as "Vietnam War and Peace" and "Historical Truth".
-Here, the photos of forests ravaged by toxic chemicals, weapons and many other remnants can make many people shocked and moved to tears, for they could hardly imagine such devastating consequences even though they have heard about the war.
+Here, the photos of forests ravaged by toxic chemicals, weapons and many other remnants can make many people shocked and moved to tears, for they could hardly imagine such devastating consequences even though they had heard about the war.

 War Remnants Museum